raulGX/blog/_posts/conducting-interviews.md

 ---
 title: "Conducting interviews as a software engineer"
 coverImage: ""
-excerpt: ""
+excerpt: "There is a lot of information out there on interviews.
+I would say most of it is information on how to be a good interviewee, not a good interviewer."
 date: "2020-12-18T13:53:07.322Z"
-tags: ["behaviour", "interview", "software", "javascript"]
+tags: ["behaviour", "interview", "software"]
 author: raul
 ---

 # Conducting interviews as a software engineer

 There is a lot of information out there on interviews.
 I would say most of it is information on how to be a good interviewee, not a good interviewer.
-I also think that the interview mini-game is not played right and riddled with wrong behaviours.
+I also think that the interview mini-game is not played right and plagued with wrong behaviours.

 Conducting interviews is one of those skills that nobody is taught, you see how the people that interview you behave and you will copy them once you begin conducting interviews yourself.
 Speaking on my behalf, bad interviews are energy drains, no matter the which side of the table your chair is in.
 Let's see how we can improve this experience.